-Our Film Studies students can take advantage of our partnership with Take One, the official publication of Cambridge Film Festival, to write film reviews for UK film festivals – with some even selected to cover Cannes and Edinburgh.
+Our BA (Hons) Film students can take advantage of our partnership with Take One, the official publication of Cambridge Film Festival, to write film reviews for UK film festivals – with some even selected to cover Cannes and Edinburgh.

 Students Tamika and Josh describe the work they undertook and how it helped prepare them for working in the film industry.